How Counsellors Can Get More Clients

 It’s about being willing to share your interest and enthusiasm about therapy – but in a way that feels authentic to you.
 People have highly developed bullshit detectors so it is really important, in all you do, to speak from the heart.

-Here are just a few ideas to raise your business profile:
+Here are just a few ideas to raise your business profile

-• have a professional profile on social media
+• Have a professional social media profile

 What you’re doing in these activities are a couple of things.
 You’re showing people that you’re available and that you’re trustworthy.
 It’s building something called the “know, like and trust” factor.